Writing

 Text analysis: Teachers will write a model text, or ‘WAGOLL’ that is slightly beyond the children’s Zone of Proximal Development.
 This text will contain relevant literary features, year group spellings, as well as grammar objectives to be covered in the unit.
 Activities will vary dependent on year group; but will typically contain text mapping, to discern the texts underlying structure and learn new vocabulary, drama and role play, or colour coding the different features within the model text.
 This activity will also serve as formative assessment for the rest of the unit, so teachers can pitch SPAG lessons accordingly.

-Teaching of SPAG: This phase comprises engaging, practical SPAG lessons discerned by the long term plan and teachers’ formative assessment.
+Teaching of SPAG (spelling, punctuation and grammar): This phase comprises engaging, practical SPAG lessons discerned by the long term plan and teachers’ formative assessment.
 These lessons will ultimately support children towards their final writing outcome.

 Planning: With strong foundational knowledge of the text type, and literary features that they will be expected to write, children will then plan their writing.
 SEN children are supported through each step of the process; undertaking activities such as illustrations, ICT to scribe ideas and plans and scaffolding.
 Key Stage Two children will also ‘box up’ the model text beforehand; summarising the model text into a clear structure that they will emulate in their own writing.